foodfight/showz/whats-cookin/episode_32.md

 ### Updated Cookbooks

+* [hostsfile](http://community.opscode.com/cookbooks/hostsfile) - v0.2.0 - [sethvargo](http://community.opscode.com/users/sethvargo) - This new version includes a number of bug fixes, as well as the option to prioritize entries.

 Do you have cookbook news that you'd like to share or feedback on the show?
 Please drop a line to info@foodfightshow.org

 Be sure to follow [@foodfightshow on twitter](http://twitter.com/foodfightshow) and to rate us on itunes!